 There are numerous reasons why someone would prefer to use propane as their primary fuel source when grilling or smoking.
 It is inexpensive, burns cleanly, and is simple to ignite, among other benefits.

-One question you may have regarding propane is whether it has a lengthy shelf life or if it goes bad.
+One question you may have regarding propane is whether it has a long shelf life or if it goes bad.

-In this post, we’ll address that question as well as discuss how to store propane and what to avoid when working with it.
+In this post, we’ll address that question and discuss how to store propane and what to avoid when working with it.

 What Exactly Is Propane?

-Propane, commonly known as Liquefied Petroleum Gas (LPG), is a type of alternative fuel derived from refined petroleum and processed natural gas.
+Propane, commonly known as Liquefied Petroleum Gas (LPG), is an alternative fuel derived from refined petroleum and processed natural gas.

-Steel vessels ranging from small barbeque gas bottles to big gas cylinders and storage tanks are routinely used to store it.
+Steel vessels ranging from small barbeque gas bottles to big gas cylinders and storage tanks are routinely used to store them.

-Propane, like most other gases and fuels, is extremely flammable and should be handled with caution.
+Like most other gases and fuels, propane is extremely flammable and should be handled with caution.